A Three-Phase Course

 Managing collection environments while providing long-term access to cultural materials requires a complex set of technical, analytical, and social skills.
-The preservation of collections has evolved into a discipline that takes into account the complexities and uncertainties present at all stages of environmental management.
-Recent and ongoing debate about appropriate climates has eroded the certainty of prescriptive approaches to reveal that no single field of study holds the solution and no one solution can be applied universally.
+The preservation of collections has evolved into a discipline that has acknowledged the complexities and uncertainties that are present at all stages of environmental management.
+Recent and on-going debate about appropriate climates has eroded the certainty of prescriptive approaches to reveal that no single field of study holds the solution and no one solution can be applied universally.

-The course aims to disseminate recent research and thinking on technical aspects of environmental management while enhancing participants' critical thinking and analysis of different kinds of information, and enhancing their decision making and influence within institutional frameworks.
+The course aims to disseminate recent research and thinking on technical aspects of environmental management while enhancing participants' critical thinking and analysis to different kinds of information, and enhance their decision-making and influence within institutional frameworks.

-Updated and refreshed technical knowledge to analyze and communicate collection risks
+Update and refresh technical knowledge in order to analyze and communicate collection risks

-Ability to discuss management of collection climates from the perspectives of architects, conservators, curators, facilities managers, scientists, and institutional administrators by blending the experience and knowledge of experts with participants' own situations
+Discuss the management of collection climates from the perspectives of architects, conservators, curators, facilities managers, scientists, and institutional administrators

-Ability to set problems and solutions into institutional frameworks while exploring decision making that balances all issues and stakeholders and builds towards institutional consensus
+View problems and solutions within institutional contexts, while exploring decision-making that balances all issues and stakeholders and builds towards institutional consensus

-Ability to develop holistic, sustainable solutions based on the needs and capacities of participants' institutions
+Help develop holistic, sustainable solutions that are based on the needs and capacities of your institution

-A network of professionals dedicated to sustainable preservation of historic materials
+Develop a network of professionals dedicated to sustainable preservation of historic material

 Benefits to participants

-Improved skills to communicate and justify ideas and to understand and respond collaboratively to other perspectives and needs
+Helps develop your personal skills to communicate, justify ideas, and to understand and respond collaboratively to other perspectives and needs

 Benefits to participants' institutions